 Announcements and Events

 What if...
 Workplace innovation is killed by centralisation?

 Centralisation is the process where an organisation moves a number of key functions into one central, physical or structural location.
 The logic behind such a strategy is that core functions can be kept close to the key decision makers, allowing for a more standardised and strategic approach.
 However there are growing concerns that shifting key operations to "head office" may also reduce organisational effectiveness, customer satisfaction and branch-based employee engagement.
 In this What if... lecture Tony Mortensen, Director of International Growth Strategies, considered both sides of the debate and the costs and benefits arguments involved (read more)

 Christopher Luxon and Innovative Leadership

-Executive Development Programmes are proud to present UC alumni Christopher Luxon – leader, innovator and CEO of Air New Zealand.
+Executive Development Programmes were proud to present UC alumni Christopher Luxon – leader, innovator and CEO of Air New Zealand at our April Executive Forum.
 Christopher holds a Master of Commerce in Business Administration from UC.
-He will share his experiences and provide a personal perspective on what it takes to be an exceptional leader (read more)
+At the guest lecture, Christopher shared his experiences and provided a personal perspective on what it takes to be an exceptional leader.

 From BA to Banking - Add a business upgrade to your degree

 Designed specifically for graduates from non-Commerce backgrounds including Arts, Education, Science and Engineering, our taught masters programmes in business management and professional accounting add practical commerce skills and enhance your employability in as little as 11 months (read more about the MBM and MPA)